Brett Rypien: 2018

 Rypien started the year strongly by throwing for 12 touchdowns with zero interceptions through the first four games.
 After the second game of the season, he won Mountain West Offensive Player of the Week when he led the Broncos to a 62–7 victory against the University of Connecticut, going 21 of 28 passing for 362 yards and four touchdowns with zero interceptions while helping Boise State put up 818 total yards of offense and a 625 yardage gap between the two teams, the largest gap since 2000.
 During his strong start to the season, Rypien surpassed Kellen Moore for most 300-yard passing games in school history with 17, and finished his career with 21.

 Rypien and the Broncos went on to finish the season with a 10–3 regular season record, losing the Mountain West Championship game in overtime against Fresno State.
-At the conclusion of the season, his efforts won him the MW Player of the year and he was also named the first-team all-conference quarterback of the Mountain West Conference.
+At the conclusion of the season, his efforts won him the MW Player of the year and he was also named the first-team all-conference quarterback of the Mountain West.

 On December 26, Rypien and Boise State matched up to play against Boston College in the First Responder Bowl in Dallas, Texas.
 Due to lightning strikes, the game was suspended in the first quarter and was eventually ruled as a no-contest for both teams.
 On January 19, 2019, he completed his college football career at the 2019 East–West Shrine Game.
 He went 10 of 14 passing for 134 yards and a touchdown on a shared rotation.

 Rypien finished his collegiate career as the FBS leader in passing yards (13,581) among current players.
-He finished as the all-time leader in passing yards (13,581), completions (1,036) and 300-yard passing performances (21) in the Mountain West Conference.
+He finished as the all-time leader in passing yards (13,581), completions (1,036) and 300-yard passing performances (21) in the Mountain West.
 In addition to his conference records, he ranks second all-time at Boise State in passing yards (13,581), passing touchdowns (90), completions (1,036), attempts (1,618).